Chapter 15: Summary

 The worst thing that could happen in the middle of your stream is your computer shutting down because it couldn’t handle the game.
 It’s recommended to get large and/or multiple monitors that optimize refresh rate.
 As for the PC, take note of how much GPU and RAM it has.
 It might be in need of an upgrade.

 It might be tempting to just stream and not care about how you look on camera, but while you don’t have to put on makeup, good lighting and a clear view of your face are essential.
 Your energy and personality shine better if you can keep a good eye level to your viewers.

-9. Use Streamlabs Obs to Streamline Your Set-Up
+9. Use Streamlabs Desktop to Streamline Your Set-Up

 10. Create Strong Branding Through Aesthetics

 Professional streamers have invested in graphics and overlays, so you should as well.
 Remember also that what you decide to be your stream name, title, and the like would be what you carry with you to success, so make sure to think hard on it.
 As they always say, first impressions last.

 It is not an understatement to say that the community is everything to a streamer.
 Thus, you should always pay attention to the chat box and acknowledge as many as you can, especially those that financially support you.
 Engagement is key, changing a casual viewer to a regular follower.
 However, also take note that some do prefer lurking, so be mindful of how you engage.

 No one wants to watch bad plays and losses all the time, even if they are played for humor.
 If you are playing casually and want to improve, consider checking out these tips, depending on your genre: